 The function of breasts is to produce milk.
 Sometimes a woman makes milk even when she is not breast-feeding.
-This is called galactorrhea.
+This nipple discharge is called galactorrhea.
 Women are more prone to nipple discharge at puberty and just prior to menopause.
 A woman with inverted nipples may have a discharge caused by dried sweat and/or debris becoming trapped in the nipple.
 Just by squeezing the nipple, the hormone prolactin is activated and can initiate or increase a discharge.
 Breast discharge in men is uncommon and should be checked by a doctor.
-If a mass is found, the patient should have a mammogram and/or a biopsy.
+If a mass is found, your physician may order additional imaging.

 Nipple discharge is a concern when